The Academic Team

 Professor Chris Husbands

-Professor Chris Husbands is Director of the Institute of Education, University of London.
-He was a teacher in urban comprehensive schools where he was rapidly promoted to senior management before moving into Higher Education.
-He was a Board Member at the Training & Development Agency for Schools between 2006-2012 and is a member of the RSA Academies Commission.
-He has served as a Board Member at two examining groups, Edexcel and the Assessment & Qualifications Alliance.
+Professor Chris Husbands is Vice-Chancellor of Sheffield Hallam University and was Director of UCL Institute of Education from 2011-2015.
+He was a Board Member at the Training & Development Agency for Schools between 2006-12 and is a member of the RSA Academies Commission.
 He has worked as a consultant or adviser to Local Authorities, OFSTED, the Department for Education, the Qualifications & Curriculum Authority and the National College for School Leadership.

-Dr. Edward Kessler MBE is the Executive Director of The Woolf Institute in Cambridge and is also a Fellow of St. Edmund’s College, University of Cambridge.
-He has a First-Class Joint Honours Degree in Hebrew & Religious Studies from the University of Leeds and a Master of Theological Studies Degree from Harvard Divinity School.
-He completed a PhD at the University of Cambridge.
-In 2006, he received the Sternberg Interfaith Award from philanthropist Sir Sigmund Sternberg ‘in recognition of outstanding services in furthering relations between faiths’.
+Dr Edward Kessler MBE is the Executive Director of the Woolf Institute in Cambridge and a Fellow of St. Edmund’s College, University of Cambridge and recognised as one of the leading inter-faith thinkers in Britain.
+In 2006, he received the Sternberg Interfaith Award from philanthropist Sir Sigmund Sternberg “in recognition of outstanding services in furthering relations between faiths”.
 He was awarded the MBE for services to inter-faith relations in 2011.

-Tim Winter (Shaykh Abdal Hakim Murad) is the Shaykh Zayed Lecturer in Islamic Studies at the Faculty of Divinity of the University of Cambridge and Dean of the Cambridge Muslim College.
+Mr Tim Winter is the Shaykh Zayed Lecturer in Islamic Studies at the Faculty of Divinity of the University of Cambridge and Dean of the Cambridge Muslim College.
 In 2009, Tim Winter was named one of the 500 Most Influential Muslims in the World by the Royal Islamic Strategic Studies Centre.
+(Photograph by Aiysha Malik)